goncalo-rodrigues/LocMess/README.md

 * Start two AVDs

 ### To enable Wi-Fi Direct
-* Load the script on Termite-Cli on Termite
+* Load the script on Termite-Cli/scripts on Termite